 I’ve found that for smaller Azure based projects, documentation and noted tend to get lost a lot easier.
 Which once was the holy grail eventually ends up as “Oh, this document somewhere in SharePoint.”
 Therefore, having a place for keeping custom content such as notes or linking to existing documents can be very helpful.

-Now, instead of talking, let’s actually create some custom content for our dashboard.
+Now, instead of talking, let’s create some custom content for our dashboard.

-Once places, you should see a 6 by 4 tiles large container with some sample content.
-In addition, the Edit Markdown blade will be opened on the right.
+Once places, you should see a six by four tiles large container with some sample content.
+Also, the Edit Markdown blade will be opened on the right.
 If this is not the case, click on the Edit button located within the container.

-The container has 3 options for text entry; A title, Sub title and the most interesting part, called content.
+The container has three options for text entry; A title, Subtitle, and the most exciting part, called content.
 The content section supports Markdown, a text-to-HTML conversion tool for web writers.
 Markdown allows you to write using an easy-to-read, easy-to-write plain text format.

-I Hope this was helpful for some of you.
+I hope this was helpful for some of you.
 I’m using the custom context tile quite a lot, especially when sharing dashboards.
 There isn’t a lot of space available for annotations when creating shared dashboards.
-And using markdown give me the opportunity to explain why and how a dashboard should be used.
+And using Markdown allows me to explain why and how a dashboard should be used.